-- These projects are inactive --

 The University of Texas at Austin, Austin, Texas

 The goal of energy market transformation is to identify and target existing market barriers.
 Comprehensive analysis is needed to quantify peer influences, information dissemination, and other factors that, in addition to technical and financial factors, are barriers to major adoption.
 For this project, university researchers will be the visiting scholars, or scholars in residence, hosted by six Texas electric utilities.
 Researchers will have access to rich datasets that will enable them to analyze real-world market barriers.
 The results will inform which pilot projects the researchers will run with partner utilities.

 Principal Investigator: Kenneth Gillingham

 Communities across the U.S. are instituting Solarize programs in which homeowners band together to collectively purchasing rooftop solar systems.
 This project will quantify the effectiveness, cost-effectiveness, and scalability of this and other strategies that leverage social interactions to accelerate diffusion of solar technologies.
 Researchers from Yale University and New York University will design and run a series of randomized field trials to study a new Solarize Connecticut program.
 The field tests will be implemented with partner SmartPower.

-Learn more about the SunShot Initiative's other soft costs funding programs.
+Learn more about SETO's other soft costs funding programs.